 This is a live recording of Ego Dilecto Meo by Michael Berkeley.
-It was performed on Friday 15 May 2015 at St Pancras Parish Church by The Marian Consort directed by Rory McCleery.
+It was performed at St Pancras Parish Church on Saturday 16 May 2015 by The Marian Consort directed by Rory McCleery.

 Michael Berkeley (born 1948) is the eldest son of the composer Sir Lennox Berkeley and a godson of Benjamin Britten.
 As a chorister at Westminster Cathedral, singing naturally played an important part in his early education.

 He studied composition, singing, and piano at the Royal Academy of Music, but it was not until his late twenties, when he went to study with Richard Rodney Bennett, that Berkeley began to concentrate exclusively on composing.
 In 1977 he was awarded the Guinness Prize for Composition; two years later he was appointed Associate Composer to the Scottish Chamber Orchestra.
 Since then Berkeley’s music has been played all over the globe and by some of the world’s finest musicians.

 His work has been commissioned and performed by artists including Andre Previn, Sir Colin Davis, Mstislav Rostropovich, Heather Harper, John Harle, Nicholas Daniel, Huddersfield Festival, Cheltenham Festival, London Symphony Orchestra, BBC National Orchestra of Wales (where he was Composer in Association for three years), Carducci Quartet and Nash Ensemble.
 His music is regularly heard at the BBC Proms, where his commissions have included large-scale works The Garden of Earthly Delights, Songs of Awakening Love and Concerto for Orchestra.